Customer Support during COVID-19

 Where can I find support for human resources?

-For customers using our HR Services offerings, please contact your Paychex HR professional.
+Explore our COVID-19 Help Center, review our library of WORX articles, webinars, and podcasts, visit our Customer Support Center, or for customers using our HR Services offerings, please contact your Paychex HR professional.

 When I’m ready to rehire employees that were let go, would the benefits waiting period still apply?

 If the employee is reinstated within 30 days of the date employment is discontinued, benefits are automatically reinstated without a waiting period, effective the first of the month following the date employment is discontinued to avoid a lapse in coverage.
-If there is a break in service of more than 30 days, the employee would serve a new waiting period.
+If there is a break in service of more than 30 days, the employee would begin a new waiting period.

 I will be reducing employees’ hours, potentially to below 30 hours/week.
 How will my benefits be affected?

-You are responsible for determining Full Time (FT)/Part Time (PT) status, tracking changes to employee average hours worked and making updates to FT/PT status in payroll.
+You are responsible for determining Full Time (FT)/Part Time (PT) status, tracking changes to employee average hours worked, and making updates to FT/PT status in payroll.
 Under the benefit plans offered through the PEO, if you change an employee from FT to PT, their benefits will terminate on the last day of the month in which the change is effective.
 An employee who works at least 30 hours a week is full-time under the PEO plan.
 A small dip in average hours worked does not necessarily require a change to FT/PT status.
-We recommended that you use discretion when making changes to an EE’s FT/PT status during this time.
+We recommended that you use discretion when making changes to an employee’s FT/PT status during this time.
 If you self-retain benefits, you should contact your broker/administrator for direction.

-Keep in mind that Applicable Large Employer (ALE) under the Affordable Care Act’s Employer Shared Responsibility (ESR) provisions have additional considerations.
+Keep in mind that Applicable Large Employers (ALE) under the Affordable Care Act’s Employer Shared Responsibility (ESR) provisions have additional considerations.
 An ALE that utilizes the Look-Back Measurement Method must offer adequate and affordable coverage to employees determined to be full-time employees for the duration of the stability period or risk potentially being assessed a penalty if a full-time employee receives a premium tax credit when purchasing insurance in a government marketplace.
 An offer of COBRA coverage qualifies as an offer of coverage for ESR purposes but is less likely to be affordable under ESR provisions, putting the ALE at risk of an assessment.

 Will PEO-sponsored short- and long-term disability plans work in coordination with any other pay (state disability, proposed PSL/FMLA, etc.)?